 - CO2 emissions in the concrete chain, working conditions and labour market fraud are already high on the agenda, but there is currently no clear solution for the further management of these risks. - Development of an approach for labour risks linked to construction projects abroad. - Development of a cross-sectoral strategy to limit CSR risks in the chain.
 Risks in the metal and natural stone chains deserve a closer look.
-Dialogues would be most useful with participation of the supplying sectors, such as metal, wholesale and government (as a client).

-• The important role clients play in limiting CSR risks and the possibility to award tenders in such a way that the sector is encouraged to pay more attention to sustainability.
+Dialogues would be most useful with participation of the supplying sectors, such as metal, wholesale and government (as a client). - Increase the use of certified wood, particularly hardwood (incl. tropical wood) and wood that is not supplied by VVNH members.
+Dialogues would be most useful with participation of the wood sector.
+For more information we refer to the chapter on the wood and paper sector. - The important role clients play in limiting CSR risks and the possibility to award tenders in such a way that the sector is encouraged to pay more attention to sustainability.